 Internet becomes a safer place if all the websites start using SSL certificates.
 This SSL security is a certificate provided by the Certificate Authority (CA) organizations for the domains.
 These are trustworthy third-party organizations that verify websites.
 The Certificate Authority will digitally sign your certificate with a private key, allowing user device browsers to verify.

-The domain owners can install and activate an SSL certificate on the website origin server.
+The domain owners can install and activate this certificate on the website origin server.
 Once the setup completes, the website loads with HTTPS, and all data is encrypted and secured.
 Most of the CA organizations provide free SSL certificates to reduce the additional cost burden on the websites.